vesense/apachecon-acasia/content/sessions/cloudnative-913295.md

 stype: "Chinese Session"
 ---

-In this session, I will introduce some key features of Apache Kafka 4.0, including the next-generation consumer rebalance protocol (KIP-848), queues for Kafka (KIP-932), and more, then discuss how to smoothly upgrade from older Kafka versions to 4.0 and analyze the implications for client compatibility.
+In this session, I will introduce some key features of Apache Kafka 4.0, including the next-generation consumer rebalance protocol (KIP-848), queues for Kafka (KIP-932), and more.
+I will then discuss how to smoothly upgrade from older Kafka versions to 4.0 and analyze the implications for client compatibility.
 Finally, I will share Huawei Cloud’s explorations and practices in cloud-native based on Apache Kafka 4.0.

 ### Speakers: